 Because the price of tar oils has risen sharply in recent years, due to the increased use by the Kriegsmarine in its build-up to the Second World War, the profitability of these steam vehicles was becoming ever smaller and Henschel decides to cease production in 1937.
 The production of diesel and petrol trucks was also being relocated to Austria to free up production capacity for the rapidly growing arms production at Henschel.
 The Nordmark truck goes back to Henschel, whether it has been converted to a diesel engine or has been demolished, is not known.

 After the production of steam trucks and buses ceased, Henschel still built stationary boilers according to the Doble system, which were called Baureihe HK, which stands for Hochdruck-Kleinkessel.
 Even after the Second World War, these were built for many years in various sizes.

-During the Second World War, developments are still, but the Doble F-31 and F-35 are still present at the factory, these are unfortunately destroyed during the bombing of Kassel on October 22, 1943, despite the intention of Dr. Roosen to bring it to safety.
+During the Second World War, developments are halted, but the Doble F-31 and F-35 are still present at the factory, these are unfortunately destroyed during the bombing of Kassel on October 22, 1943, despite the intention of Dr. Roosen to bring it to safety.
 It is known that the Elberfelder bus served until 1942 and some DRB trucks were used in Kassel.